giangndm/decentralized-p2p-streaming/README.md

 ## Status

-This project is in its early stages of development and is not yet ready for production.
-However, you can try it out and provide feedback.
+This project is in its early stages of development and is not yet usable.
+However, you can read rfc and provide feedback.

 We welcome any contributions, including code, documentation, and feedback.
 If you have any questions, please feel free to open an issue.